Creatively connecting curriculum, pedagogy and assessment to foster active student participation and learning.

 Coordinating@UQ provides you with the knowledge and practical skills to build a successful teaching career in higher education.
 This course builds your knowledge of the fundamental principles of effective teaching for learning in higher education relevant to your teaching contexts.

-Coordinating@UQ is taught via face-to-face workshops (conducted in-person or online) pre-reading, online activities and peer-to-peer feedback.
+Coordinating@UQ is taught via workshops (conducted in-person or online) pre-reading, online activities and peer-to-peer feedback.

 Top of page